seppmail/SEPPmailAPI/examples/examples.md

 # Examples for the SEPPmailAPI Module

 Below, find some examples on how to use the module.
 The modules CmdLets emits PSObjects for easier further processing in PowerShell.
-Read the API documentation on https://docs.seppmail.com/api for more detailed insights of the API.
+Read the API documentation on <https://docs.seppmail.com/api> for more detailed insights of the API.

 ## Manage Users

 This section explains CRUD (Create, Read, Modify and Delete) operations on SEPPmail User Objects.
-Especially in environments with often changing useraccounts (i.e. education) this should be helpful.
+Especially in environments with often changing user accounts (i.e. education) this should be helpful.
 For mass-changes use external sources like Active Directory or CSV-files for modifying.

 ### Finding Users